-But while pools function like aggregators of hashing capacity and can therefore have substantial influence over the Bitcoin protocol, they do not necessarily control their miners.
-As Cong et al. (2020a) emphasize, the power that a pool operator has vis a vis the miners depends on the ease with which miners can shift capacity across pools, which in turn depends on the underlying size distribution of the miners.
+The power that a pool operator has vis a vis individual miners depends on the ease with which miners can shift capacity across pools, which in turn depends on the underlying size distribution of the miners.
 The latter also affects the systemic risk of Bitcoin.
 The higher is the concentration of mining capacity, the easier it becomes for a hostile party to disrupt or take over the existing mining capacity by (physically) attacking a few miners.
+It is also important to notice that miners might want to collude not just to attack the network, but also to ensure that they continue to earn rents in equilibrium.
+In particular, large existing miners can have limited incentives to support a new more efficient protocol if it leaves less rent to them or makes their investments obsolete.

-Unlike information about mining pools, which is commonly available, information about individual miners is not readily available.19 To fill this gap, we use transactions data from the Bitcoin blockchain to trace mining rewards from different pools to the miners that work with them.
+Unlike information about mining pools, which is commonly available, information about individual miners is not readily available.
+To fill this gap, we use transactions data from the Bitcoin blockchain to trace mining rewards from different pools to the miners that work with them.